digitalcredentials/docs/credential/revoke_credential.md

 To aid the revocation process, the Issuer service should keep a private `log.json` file in `CRED_STATUS_FOLDER_DISK` tracking issued VCs.
 For each VC, the log will note:

 * The credential `id`, and any other relevant metadata (timestamp, subject id/email, action (e.g., `revoked`), which key it was issued with, etc)
-* The `statusListCredential` url (or simply the status block ID) that was used
+* The `statusListCredential` url (or simply the status list ID) that was used
 * The `statusListIndex` for that credential

 That way, when a particular VC needs to be revoked, the issuer log will contain the filename and the index position for that credential, so that its bit can be flipped.

 #### Issuance

-1. Use the [Status List 2021 library](https://github.com/digitalbazaar/vc-status-list) with the default bitstring block size of 16KB (131k entries).
+1. Use the [Status List 2021 library](https://github.com/digitalbazaar/vc-status-list) with the default bitstring list size of 16KB (131k entries).
 2. Store the (zlib-compressed, per the spec) status list in the `credentialSubject.encodedList` path of a `StatusList2021Credential` on disk (so that it can be served as a static file by the issuer app).
 Use a random string as the filename (for example, `QHDR12CD2J`, so that it can be served at a URL (`CRED_STATUS_FOLDER_URL`) like `https://example.edu/status/QHDR12CD2J`).
 3. The issuer app will keep track of the number of credentials issued, internally.
 Whenever a new VC is issued, that count will be incremented, and used as the position of the status index.
-4. Once the number of credentials issued count exceeds 131k entries, a new status block is generated (with a new random file name), and the count is reset.
+4. Once the number of credentials issued count exceeds 131k entries, a new status list is generated (with a new random file name), and the count is reset.
 5. The issuer adds an entry to `log.json` with the `issued` action.

 #### Verification